 - Deliver the accounts as previously noted, within one month of setting up the activities of 13 months after the end of the relevant accounting period;

 - Our team can help you understand these requirements and ensure full compliance during the branch’s activities in Gibraltar.

-Taxation of branch offices in Gibraltar
+Taxation of branch offices in Gibraltar in 2023

 Opening a branch office in Gibraltar has many advantages, among which the fact that it allows a foreign company to operate in this small country, compared to the liaison office, for example.

 Related to the taxation of the Gibraltar branch, it may have the same accounting period as the parent company, however it will be taxed in the Rock.
 The corporate tax rate applicable in Gibraltar is 10%– one of the lowest rates in Europe.
 The parent company must also issue a copy of its financial statements for the branch to file them with the Gibraltar Trade Register.

 Gibraltar branches are taxed in the same way as companies and, in 2023, there are no planned branch special taxes or increases to the taxes already applicable to these types of entities.
 The branch, which is a non-resident company, will be subject to tax on its Gibraltar-source income.

 There is no branch remittance tax in Gibraltar.
 Moreover, there is no withholding tax on dividends, and now withholding tax on interests or royalties.

 You can rely on us for accounting services in Gibraltar.

 FAQ on setting up a branch office in Gibraltar